 If you have not heard the term braindate yet, we need to talk!
 We believe braindates are the future of networking and you are going to want to incorporate them into your next event.
 We all want networking at our events to knock the socks off the participants, leaving them feeling richer for the experience, and braindates do just that.
 They allow you to use an app to connect to other participants and set up one on one or small group meetings based on shared interests at a specific location.
-Overtime, they have proven itself at events from C2, PCMA and so many more.
+Over time, they have proven themselves at events from C2, PCMA and so many more.

 But how exactly do braindates work?
 What do you need to set them up?
 Today our ICONIC panel, Christine Renaud and Sophie Silkes of e180 are here to discuss all these burning questions and more!
-In today’s episode we will discuss what braindates are, how they work, how to set them up and so much more!
+In today’s episode, we will discuss what braindates are, how they work, how to set them up and so much more!
 You do not want to miss this episode!
 Let’s jump in.

 We want to help keep you up-to-date with the latest and greatest!

 Below, in our Epic Resources section, we link the awesome insider favorites that were mentioned in this episode!
 You WANT to check these out!
 What has been your favorite episode so far?
 Comment below and let us know!